emilbiju/indic-swipe/docs/code.md

 ## English-to-Indic Decoding Task

 The code that is used to develop the neural architecture pipeline for each language is made available in the GitHub repository and can be accessed from the links below.
 The pipeline for English-to-Indic Decoding consists of the CTC Path Decoding, Transliteration Generation and Transliteration Correction modules.
+We also provide the weights of the trained models for each language.

 | Language | Code links| CTC Decoder Model Weights| Spell Correction Model Weights|
 | :------- | :-------- | :-------- | :-------- |